A woman gets help from a cabin host.

 STF’s mountain stations are the starting point for great mountain experiences.
 A mountain station is a comfortable mix of a mountain hotel, hostel and guesthouse.
 Here, you choose your own level of comfort and price.

-Camping in the mountains while hiking is free.
-However, if you want access to guest kitchens, drying rooms, showers, saunas, or other facilities at STF’s mountain cabins and stations, you will need to pay a service fee.
+Camping in the mountains is free.
+If you want to use facilities such as guest kitchens, drying rooms, showers, saunas or other shared spaces at STF Mountain cabins and Mountain stations, you need to pay a service fee.

 Traveling with dogs